nickambrose7/369-hadoop1/README.txt

 Report 5:
 In the job 1 map phase, I translate the name of the month to a number so that I can sort chronologically in my second job.
 Otherwise nothing special here.
+Test this using input_access_log4 so that you can see it works with mulitple months and years.

+Report 6:
+This is another easy one, just emit the day and number of bytes on that day from our first map function, and add it all up in our reducer.
+Sorting is the same as always.